-Brian Walsh started his career as an instructor at the University of Wisconsin.
-Since joining DNASTAR in 2016, Brian has been active in customer support, technical support, and software development.
-In 2019 Brian became the Scientific Lead for the MegAlign Pro application and has been working closely with the software developers on that team.
+Brian Walsh, PhD, started his career as an instructor at the University of Wisconsin.
+After joining DNASTAR in 2016, Brian spent 3 years in customer support, technical support, and software development, and another 4 years as the Scientific Lead for the MegAlign Pro application.
+Brian is now working to develop new algorithms for several Lasergene applications.

 In my early career as a phylogeneticist, I used whichever software was available in our lab.
 For the first few years, this was fine.
 But as my projects grew to include hundreds of samples, the software became increasingly cumbersome and unresponsive.
 In addition, I was needing to use 8+ often preposterously-complex applications to proceed from sequence data to a publication ready phylogenetic tree.

 These experiences fueled my vision for MegAlign Pro as an easy-to-use application for any researcher interested in constructing phylogenetic trees and exploring evolutionary relationships between organisms.
 MegAlign Pro’s graphic-rich interface allows you to load in a variety of taxa (sequences), perform a multi-sequence alignment, then build a publication-quality phylogenetic tree; often in just a few minutes from start to finish.
 And all within a single application.

 In Part A of this post, I’ll describe how to use MegAlign Pro to create a phylogenetic tree.
 Though MegAlign Pro is very easy to use, complex computational algorithms and parameters are involved behind the scenes in calculating the most accurate phylogenetic tree.
 These calculations determine things like which taxa are placed in a particular clade and the lengths and positions of tree branches.

 In Part B, I’ll show you how to compare different versions of the tree using different algorithms and settings.
 In Part C, I’ll describe symptoms that indicate that the sequence data has some issues, and how to fix those issues.